Scheffler romps to Players Championship title

 However, a triple-bogey seven on the fourth derailed Lee and he also had a double-bogey seven on the par-five 11th as his challenge further faded.
 He eventually signed for a 76 to finish on eight under par.

-The threat to Scheffler strolling to the title appeared to be coming from Hatton, who was enjoying a barnstorming finish.
+The threat to Scheffler strolling to the title appeared to be coming from Japan's Hideki Matsuyama and Hatton, who enjoyed a barnstorming finish.

+Matsuyama, the 2021 Masters champion, holed seven birdies to reach 12 under after 13 holes but his challenge stalled with a double bogey on the 14th and he eventually finished on nine under.

-Hatton was level par for his first nine holes but then birdied the 10th, 12th, and every hole from the 14th to play the final nine holes in a record-equalling 29 and set a clubhouse target of 12 under.
+Hatton was level par for his first nine holes but then birdied the 10th, 12th, and every hole from the 14th to play the final nine holes in a tournament record-equalling 29 and set a clubhouse target of 12 under.

-But just as Hatton was finishing up, Scheffler was chipping in for a birdie on the par-three eighth to get to 14 under and that sparked his run of five successive birdies that took him into a six-shot lead.
+But just as Hatton was finishing up, Scheffler was chipping in for a birdie on the par-three eighth to get to 14 under and that sparked his run of five successive birdies that took him into a six-shot lead with six to play.

-The victory sees him become just the third player to hold the Players and Masters titles at the same time, emulating Tiger Woods and Jack Nicklaus.
+"I did a really good job of staying patient and not trying to force things [early on] and then I got hot in the middle of the round and tried to put things away," said the Texan.

+"The final stretch is tough, especially with how windy it was getting.
+The shots on 17 were challenging and I made a great par on 18.
+I'm relieved and tired."

 - What annoys Michael B. Jordan?
 The A-list movie star sits down for an honest chat with Tony Bellew